CEMPD/VERDI/doc/User_Manual/VERDI_ch02.md

 Memory and CPU Requirements
 ---------------------------

 VERDI’s memory and CPU requirements largely depend on the size of the datasets to be visualized.
-Small datasets can be visualized and manipulated using less than 1024 megabytes of RAM, while larger datasets may need considerably more.
-If you are using datasets that require either more or less than 1024 MB of memory, you can change the default maximum memory setting used by VERDI:
+Most datasets can be visualized and manipulated using 6144 megabytes of RAM, while larger datasets may need considerably more.
+If you are using datasets that require either more or less than 6144 MB of memory, you can change the default maximum memory setting used by VERDI:

 -   On Windows, edit the run.bat file that you use to launch VERDI.
 Look for the line that starts “set JAVACMD=” and change the value for the “Xmx” argument from the default heap size of 6144M.